 An Apple credit card?

-The credit card will integrate with Apple’s iOS Wallet app.
+The credit card will integrate with Apple’s iOS Wallet app and various other platforms like Flexipay.
 The purpose of this is to create a payments method that makes it more straightforward to track rewards and spending.
 It will also be designed with the goal of letting users better manage account balances.

 It will offer around 2 percent in cash back on most purchases.
 However, this figure may increase for Apple products.
 For anyone who spends a few thousand bucks a year buying the latest iPhone and iPad, along with a Mac here or there, that should make it very appealing.
 At present, the best credit card for Apple fans is the Barclaycard Visa Apple Rewards Card.